-PRODUCT DESIGNS - Automotive product designs support the diversity of high quality, innovative, and practical products that are the hallmark of U.S. auto parts companies.
+PRODUCT DESIGNS - Pleasure boat designs support the diversity of high quality, innovative, and practical products that are the hallmark of U.S. pleasure boat builders.
 Protecting a product's design requires registration in the country where protection is sought.
-The Hague System for the International
+The Hague System for the International Registration of Industrial Designs provides a practical